ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 The file/s are then processed by software to verify and/or synthesize (*more on this later*) the design.

-In Verilog a digital system is divided into entities called modules, the system can be composed of one or more modules depending on complexity.
+In Verilog a digital system is divided into entities called **modules**, the system can be composed of one or more modules depending on complexity.

-The module starts with a the keyword `module` and ends with the keyword `endmodule`, each module must have a name right next to the `module` keyword, as seen in the code block bellow:
+The module starts with the keyword `module` and ends with the keyword `endmodule`, each module must have a name right next to the `module` keyword, as seen in the code block bellow:

 ```verilog
 module name_of_module ();

 endmodule
 ```
-Each module must interact with its surrondings with ports, it is ncessary to enter the ports between the brackets `()` next to the `module` keyword, for example let us make a module that has the name `full_adder`, has inputs `A`, `B` and `C_in` and has outputs `S` and `C_out`.
+Each module must interact with its surrondings with **ports**, so it is ncessary to enter the ports between the brackets `()` next to the `module` keyword, for example let us make a module that has the name `full_adder`, has inputs `A`, `B` and `C_in` and has outputs `S` and `C_out`.

 ```verilog
 module full_adder (S, C_out, A, B, C_in);